Natural Language Processing (NLP)

 Text mining and natural language processing are related technologies that help companies understand more about text that they work with on a daily basis.
 For example, the answers to open-ended questions on your customer satisfaction surveys can generate many unique responses that are difficult to go through by hand.
 The text mining tool analyzes this information to generate actionable insights for your company.
 Natural language processing is an artificial intelligence technology that’s included in advanced text analytics tools.
 It supports the software by looking at the data sets and labeling the information with the emotional sentiment behind the words.

-Natural language processing is useful whenever you need to analyze substantial amounts of text input.
+Natural language machine learning processing is useful whenever you need to analyze substantial amounts of text input.
 Since it continually learns based on the data that you feed into it, it becomes more useful and accurate over time.
 Your company and customers have their own language preferences that continually go into this system for analysis.
 It learns the nuances involved in the way these audiences express themselves, the slang that they commonly use, and their most common phrases.

 Text that might look like it’s positive on the surface could end up having a negative connotation once you start to dig deeper.
 The natural language processing text analytics also categorizes this information so you know the primary themes or topics that it covers.
 This type of information is useful for discovering whether your customers love or hate your recent decisions and product launches.

-Without natural language processing providing critical support to text analytics, you may not get as much information out of the text data.
+Without natural language processing providing critical support to NLP analytics, you may not get as much information out of the text data.
 Picking up on complex attributes like the sentiment of the information is a lot harder without this artificial intelligence on-hand.
 The other benefit to using natural language process is how fast it can work with the information.
 Human workers take a long time to code responses and understand the emotions behind it.
 Large data sets may contain too much information for your current employees to work through.
 You would need to hire a third-party service to help or risk losing out on valuable insights.

 Text analysis solutions with natural language processing eliminate that pain point.
 You have a streamlined and fast system in place, going through the collected data as you input it.
 Reports are readily available, and in some cases, you even have real-time results.